chandlerlab/trachelipus_genome/README.md

 6_assembly_filtering: scripts to construct blobplots and filter likely contaminants from the corrected assembly

+6b_genome_eval_with_transcripts: scripts to BLAST assembled transcripts against the assembled genome to see how many transcripts have nearly full-length matches in genome, as a second complementary assessment of genome assembly completeness

 7_repeatmasking: scripts to construct a custom repeat library from the filtered assembly using RepeatModeler, and then mask repetitive elements from the assembly

 8_genome_annotation: scripts to annotate the assembly using the Maker pipeline